 - Add cashews and garlic and gently boil until the cauliflower is fork tender.½ cup raw cashews, 2-3 cloves garlic

 - Drain cauliflower, cashews and garlic.
 Transfer to blender, along with salt, pepper and almond milk.
-Blend until completely smooth and thick.1 teaspoon sea salt, ½ teaspoon freshly cracked black pepper, 1 ½ cups unsweetened almond milk
+Blend until completely smooth and thick.1 teaspoon sea salt, ½ teaspoon freshly ground black pepper, 1 ½ cups unsweetened almond milk

 Make the pasta